- How is lymphoma of the skin treated?

 - Fatigue or shortness of breath (from low red blood cell counts)

-These side effects are usually short term and go away after treatment is finished.
-There are often ways to lessen these side effects.
+These side effects are usually temporary and go away after treatment is finished.
+If serious side effects occur, the chemo may have to be delayed or the doses reduced.
+There are often ways to lessen side effects.
 For example, drugs can be given to help prevent and reduce nausea and vomiting.

 A major concern with chemo is its effect on the patient’s immune system, which is often already damaged by the lymphoma itself.
 This sometimes limits how intense the chemo treatment can be.
 Drugs known as growth factors (G-CSF or GM-CSF, for example) are sometimes given after chemo to help the body make new white blood cells to reduce the chance of a serious infection.
 Antibiotics may also be given at the earliest sign of an infection, such as a fever.